liveoffline2021-max/vacation-countdown-privacy-policy/index.md

 **Effective Date:** March 26, 2026

-Your privacy is important.
-Vacation Countdown Clock is designed **not to collect or store personal information**.

 ## US State Privacy Rights

 If you are a resident of California, Virginia, or Colorado, you may have the right to opt out of the sale of your personal information.
 For information on how Google collects and uses your data for personalized ads, please visit [Google Ads Settings](https://www.google.com/settings/ads).